passbolt/passbolt_help/_posts/configure/2023-02-27-configure-login-authentication-smtp.md

 - Save your configuration

 If everything went as expected, do not forget to save your configuration and **"Success: The SMTP settings have been saved successfully"** should appears.

+## Other

+If you are using another smtp email provider or a local one, you'd rather use the **"Other"** email provider.

+- Authentication on Passbolt GUI

+On your Passbolt instance, you can navigate to *Administration > Email server*.

+You will need to fill your smtp credentials to match your authentication method, it could be:
+1. Username & Password
+2. Username only
+3. None

+Please, take in consideration that if you are using an email provider that doesn't require any authentication, you'll need to use the *none* authentication method, leaving empty fields with another authentication method could result in a failure for receiving emails.

+- Test your configuration

+Before saving your configuration, you will need to test it in order to avoid any issues.
+It should pass and gives the results shown below.

+{% include articles/figure.html url="/assets/img/help/2023/02/smtp-test-email-success.png" legend="Passbolt - Email test success" width="586px" %}

+- Save your configuration

+If everything went as expected, do not forget to save your configuration and **"Success: The SMTP settings have been saved successfully"** should appears.